anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Challenges with revisions to YANG

 When the process to define {{cBRSKI}} and {{PRM}} was started, there was a belief that the appropriate process was to use the {{RFC7950}} _augment_ mechanism to further extend both the Voucher Request {{RFC8995}} and Voucher {{RFC8366}} artifacts.
-However, {{PRM}} needs to extend an enumerated type with additional values and _augment_ can not do this, so that was initially the impetus for this document.
+However, {{PRM}} needs to extend an enumerated type with additional values and _augment_ cannot do this, so that was initially the impetus for this document.

 An attempt was then made to determine what would happen if one wanted to have a constrained version of the {{PRM}} Voucher Artifact.
 The result was invalid YANG, with multiple definitions of the core Attributes from the {{RFC8366}} Voucher Artifact.